manyagoyall/sports-betting-endorsements/README.md

 ## Scope and limitations

 Three treated states, six events, and only 2-3 state clusters for standard errors.
-See `FINDINGS.md` for the full discussion, including how much the headline estimate depends on Colorado.
+See `FINDINGS.md` for the full discussion